actions-marketplace-validations/amoncaldas_github-action-webapp-front-end-test/README.md

-# Test webapp front-end
+# Test webapp front-end with node

+This GitHub Action provides an evironment for testing web applications with javascript using node commands.
+The environment uses buntu:18.04 and includes:
+- unzip
+- curl
+- wget
+- git
+- nodejs
+- npm
+- chrome
+- firefox

+In the entry point it runs:
+- npm ci (equivalent to npm install)
+- npm rebuild node-sass
-This GitHub Action runs specified target present in `package.json`.
-The default is `test`.
+- npm run <target> (target present in `package.json`.
+The default is `test`)

 ## Configuration